-Prior to the Split-Off, the Company was a subsidiary of Ingram Industries, a company controlled by the Ingram Family Stockholders.
-The Company, Ingram Industries, and Ingram Entertainment have entered into certain agreements, pursuant to which the operations of the three companies are being reorganized (the "Reorganization").
-In the Reorganization, the Company, Ingram Industries, and Ingram Entertainment allocated certain liabilities and obligations among themselves.
-Immediately prior to the closing of the IPO, Ingram Industries consummated an exchange, pursuant to which certain existing stockholders of Ingram Industries exchanged all or a portion of their shares of Ingram Industries common stock for shares of Class B Common Stock of the Company in specified ratios.
-Immediately after the Split-Off and the closing of the IPO, none of the Common Equity was held by Ingram Industries, other than the approximately 250,000 shares purchased by Ingram Industries in the IPO.
-At such time, 67.9% of the outstanding Common Equity (and 80.5% of the outstanding voting power) was held by the Ingram Family Stockholders.
-See "Risk Factors--Control by Ingram Family Stockholders; Certain Anti-takeover Provisions."
-Such exchange of shares of Ingram Industries common stock for shares of Class B Common Stock of the Company, together with those elements of the Reorganization that occurred prior to the closing of the IPO, are referred to herein as the "Split-Off."
+The Company is currently a subsidiary of Ingram Industries, a company controlled by the Ingram Family Stockholders.
+The Company, Ingram Industries, and Ingram Entertainment will enter into certain agreements, pursuant to which the operations of the three companies will be reorganized (the "Reorganization").
+In the Reorganization, the Company, Ingram Industries, and Ingram Entertainment will allocate certain liabilities and obligations among themselves.
+Immediately prior to the closing of this offering, Ingram Industries will consummate an exchange, pursuant to which certain existing stockholders of Ingram Industries will exchange all or a portion of their shares of Ingram Industries common stock for shares of Class B Common Stock of the Company in specified ratios.
+Immediately after the Split-Off and the closing of this offering, none of the Common Equity will be held by Ingram Industries, other than the approximately 250,000 shares to be purchased by Ingram Industries in the Priority Offer.
+See "Employee and Priority Offers -- Priority Offer."
+At such time, 69.5% of the outstanding Common Equity (and 80.8% of the outstanding voting power) will be held by the Ingram Family Stockholders (67.9% and 80.5%, respectively, if the U.S. Underwriters' over-allotment option is exercised in full).
+See "Risk Factors -- Control by Ingram Family Stockholders; Certain Anti-takeover Provisions."
+Such exchange of shares of Ingram Industries common stock for shares of Class B Common Stock of the Company, together with those elements of the Reorganization contemplated to occur prior to the closing of this offering, are referred to herein as the "Split-Off."
+The consummation of the Split-Off is a non-waiveable condition to the closing of this offering.
 See "Principal Stockholders" and "The Split-Off and the Reorganization."
-After the Split-Off, Ingram Entertainment continues to be a wholly-owned subsidiary of Ingram Industries.
-Although there can be no assurance, it is contemplated that, on or after June 20, 1997, certain remaining stockholders of Ingram Industries will exchange their remaining shares of Ingram Industries common stock for shares of Ingram Entertainment common stock.
-See "The Split-Off and the Reorganization."
+After the Split-Off, Ingram Entertainment will continue to be a wholly-owned subsidiary of Ingram Industries.
+Although there can be no assurance, it is contemplated that, will exchange their remaining shares of Ingram Industries common stock for shares of Ingram Entertainment common stock.
+See "The Split-Off and the Reorganization.

-The Company's earliest predecessor began business in 1979 as a California corporation named Micro D, Inc. This company and its parent, Ingram Micro Holdings Inc. ("Holdings"), grew through a series of acquisitions, mergers, and internal growth to encompass the Company's current operations.
+The Company's earliest predecessor began business in 1979 as a California corporation named Micro D, Inc. This company and its parent, Ingram Micro Holdings Inc. ("Holdings"), grew through a series of acquisitions, mergers and internal growth to encompass the Company's current operations.
 Ingram Micro Inc. was incorporated in Delaware on April 29, 1996, in order to effect the reincorporation of the Company in Delaware.
 The successor to Micro D, Inc. and Holdings were merged into Ingram Micro Inc. in October 1996.
 The Company's principal executive office is located at 1600 East St. Andrew Place, Santa Ana, California 92705, and its telephone number is (714) 566-1000.